terraform-community-modules/tf_aws_alb/README.md

 - `alb_id`

 ## Usage example:
-A full example set is contained in the [examples directory](examples/).
+A full example set is contained in the [example directory](example/).
 Here's the gist:
-1. Set the input variables from above in [variables.tf](examples/variables.tf).
+1. Set the input variables from above in [variables.tf](example/variables.tf).
-2. Define the ALB module using the following in your [main.tf](examples/main.tf):
+2. Define the ALB module using the following in your [main.tf](example/main.tf):
 ```
 module "my_web_alb" {
   source = "github.com/brandoconnor/tf_aws_alb"